 It is our desire that your recovery be as smooth and pleasant as possible.
 Following these instructions will assist you, but if you have questions about your progress, please call our office.
 An emergency line is available for after hour emergencies at (937) 972-0108.
 Please use this phone number after hours only.
-Please call the main line at (937) 439-1606 during normal office hours as this will afford a faster response to your question or concern.
+Please call the main line at (937) 439-1606 during normal office hours OR email us at office@southdaytonoms.com as this will afford a faster response to your question or concern.
 PLEASE NOTE: REQUESTS FOR NARCOTIC (PAIN KILLER) PRESCRIPTION RENEWALS ARE ONLY ACCEPTED DURING OFFICE HOURS.

-REMEMBER IF YOU ARE TAKING NARCOTICS (VICODIN/Tylenol 3 ETC...)
-YOU SHOULD NOT BE DRIVING OR OPERATING ANY MACHINERY
+REMEMBER IF YOU ARE TAKING NARCOTICS YOU SHOULD NOT BE DRIVING OR OPERATING ANY HEAVY MACHINERY